-Normally, a unit staff member is available each day of the week and most evenings until 9:00 p.m.
+Normally, a unit staff member is available each day of the week and most evenings until 7:00 p.m.
 The unit bulletin boards and the TRULINCS system contain written communication of interest to inmates.
 Unit Managers may utilize monthly Town Hall meetings to dispense information and foster improved communications.
 Unit team members will utilize either open house hours or an open door policy to address inmate concerns.
-Inmates are encouraged to use Inmate Requests to Staff to make requests in writing via Trulincs.
+Unit Managers will ordinarily utilize open house hours to address concerns.
+Inmates are also encouraged to use Inmate Requests to Staff to make requests in writing.